 In Peru, I would be sleeping in a tent at high altitude which means sub-zero temperatures!
 By contrast, it will be the height of summer in Brazil (and the depths of winter when I got back to Gatwick!)
 I would also have to carry my bags for 9 weeks and starting with a misbehaving back so packing light was more important than ever!

-Therefore this time I did my research and I compiled my own South America packing list which I thought I’d share with you!
+Therefore, I did my research and I compiled my own South America packing list for girls which I thought I’d share with you…

 What you can expect from this article...